turingschool/curriculum/source/projects/eventmanager.markdown

 Event Manager Initialized!
 {% endterminal %}

-.aside If ruby is not installed and available on your environment path then you will be presented with the following message:
+If ruby is not installed and available on your environment path then you will be presented with the following message:

 {% terminal %}
 $ ruby lib/event_manager.rb
 -bash: ruby: command not found
 {% endterminal %}

-.aside If the file was not created then you will be presented with the following error message
+If the file was not created then you will be presented with the following error message

 {% terminal %}
 $ ruby lib/event_manager.rb